radish-es/casebook-property/content/cases/black.md

 year: 1917
 facts: The plaintiffs brought an action because of harm caused by sulphur dioxide fumes from the defendant's mining operation
 issue: What type of remedy is appropriate
-holding: Damages, rather than an injunction, are justified, because the vapours are inherent to mining nickel and the mine is central to the community
+held: Damages, rather than an injunction, are justified, because the vapours are inherent to mining nickel and the mine is central to the community
 public: true
 tags:
   - use